itu-algorithms/itu.algs4/README.md

-# Algs4 library for Python3
+# Algs4 library for Python 3

 `itu.algs4` is a Python 3 port of the Java code in [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/).